 The practice of filling last-minute vacancies by issuing invitations to applicants who had indicated that they could come on short notice is no longer followed.

 It is not possible to postpone pilgrimage to a specific time.
-However, you may ask to have your request placed at the bottom of the waiting list.

 Children who have reached the age of nine may participate in all portions of the pilgrimage programme.
 Children under the age of nine may not visit the International Archives Building.